 Imelda became a Master Craftsman with the Guild of Photographers in 2019, the same year as was awarded a Fellowship with the Society of Wedding and Portrait Photographers for her body of work “Faces of Cancer”, which features in her book “Facing the Monster”.
 This work was also awarded the Best Fellowship Panel Award of 2018 with the Master Photographer’s Association.
 Imelda is now a judge with the Societies, having completed extensive training to reach this level.

 Imelda has experienced the ups and downs of life, including cancer, and she writes from personal experiences.
-Her aim is to help people where she can through photography and writing, and provide a little comfort where she can.
+Her aim is to help people through photography and writing, and provide a little comfort where she can.

 Imelda has other books and projects in the planning, including several wildlife conservation collaborations.

 Imelda is available to read any of her books or chat about wildlife and conservation in schools.
-Please contact her for firther details.
+Please contact her for further details.

 The Nasty Beast who Wanted to Stay

 Cancer is affecting more loves than ever, with reports that 1 in 2 of us will get cancer.
 This is a scary and confusing time for young children.
 This story written in rhyme tells the story from a child’s perspective of her mother’s cancer journey.